auth0/docs/articles/extensions/github-deploy.md

 The __Deploy__ button lets you manually deploy the rules and database connection scrips you already have in your GitHub repository.
 This is useful if you already have a repository filled with scripts and you want to deploy them once you setup the extension.
 It can also come in handy in case you accidentally delete some things in Auth0 and you want to redeploy the latest version of your repository again.

 ::: panel-warning Full redeploy
-The full redeployment means that any rules or database connection scripts that exist in Auth0 but don't exist in your GitHub repository will be deleted, because your GitHub repository becomes the single source of truth.
+The full redeployment means that any rules or database connection scripts that exist in Auth0 but don't exist in your GitHub repository will be __deleted__, because your GitHub repository becomes the single source of truth.
 :::